-It also, was privileged to win a best of show award.
+It was privileged to win a best of show award.

 As time permitted, I continued to paint and enter local shows.

-The painting "Koi Meeting" won a best of the class award, in the oil painting division.
+The painting "Koi Meeting" won a best of the class award.

 When the paintings started running out of the spare bedroom, Art by Carol May was born.